For exclusive offers and advance notice of my favorite discoveries and latest adventures!

 Whether it's taking a daily ritual from expected to extraordinary or discovering the wonderment and beauty of anew travel destination, J.R.
 McCabe elevates the everyday with timeless taste and comfortable confidence.

-When you throw a dinner party you should be the perfect mix of comfortable and exquisite, approachable and elegant, intimate and worldly.
+When hosting a dinner party you should be the perfect mix of comfortable and exquisite, approachable and elegant, intimate and worldly.
 People have accepted your invitation to a long-held tradition of breaking bread together.
 While the ritual has now become routine, a lady always rises to the occasion with a pretty dress and heels.

 Decorate your table with items that provoke conversation.
 For me that is my Simon Pearce glass taper holders, crafted in a long tradition of European glassmakers and brought into being by artisans in Vermont.
 Or my matches — so delicate and nostalgic — all the way from France.